 Aroids like this one tend to contain oxalic acid, which can be irritating to the mouth and throat if your furry friend chews them.
 In extreme cases, swelling can occur that warrants medical intervention, but it’s not very likely: once the burning sensation starts after the first few bites, your pet will likely decide it’s not worth it.

 In short: technically, Monstera ‘Peru’ isn’t toxic, but it can cause your pet pain.
-Be sure to offer plenty of water and keep an eye on your cat, dog or child if you think it has chewed one of your aroid houseplants.
+Be sure to offer plenty of water and keep an eye on pets or children if you think they may have chewed one of your aroid houseplants.